 For most of my life I have called spades hearts, and I’m tired of bluffing.

-My prayer in sharing these stories is for all venom to be removed from my heart as I spit out the truth.
-I pray for truth in the form of love and for grace upon grace upon grace, for myself and for you.
+My hope in sharing these stories is for all venom to be removed from my heart as I take a stab at telling the truth more consistently; truth in the form of love and grace upon grace upon grace, for myself and for you.